 During their projects in Sicily, Collective Intelligence has been collaborating with several local partners: the STEBICEF department of University of Palermo, Orestiadi Foundation, Sementi Indipendenti, and Dimora Oz artists run association.
 Dimora Oz collaborates with IL TRAFFICO through the contribution of: Stefan Bressel (DE), Francesco Cucchiara (IT), Gandolfo Gabriele David (IT), Daniele Di Luca (IT), Andrea Kantos (IT), Fabio R. Lattuca (IT), Michele Vaccaro (IT).

-Press images: https://www.dropbox.com/sh/a1aiipuvtfr806i/AAAnRlm3JfVAoOiUBRgC6GZ-a?dl=0
+CI Press Pictures: https://www.dropbox.com/sh/a1aiipuvtfr806i/AAAnRlm3JfVAoOiUBRgC6GZ-a?dl=0

 I was building the second Growing A Language exhibition in Myymälä2 Helsinki, with the other members of the group Collective Intelligence.

 The show features a series of works realised between Finland, Germany and Sicily, in occasion of the artists’ participation to Manifesta12, and during their group residency at Fondazione Orestiadi.
 Their process will continue in October during the Il Traffico project as part of Manifesta’s 5x5x5 program.